derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 -Ubuntu Server (GLPI, Zabbix and Wazuh )

-This Ubuntu Server hosts GLPI for IT asset management and helpdesk operations, and Zabbix for infrastructure monitoring.
+This Ubuntu Server hosts GLPI for asset management and helpdesk operations, and it also runs Zabbix to monitor system performance.
-It allows me to simulate how enterprises track devices, manage tickets, and monitor system performance and availability.
+Because of that, I can simulate how real organizations track devices, manage tickets, and keep visibility over their infrastructure.

-This server also  runs Wazuh, which acts as the central SIEM and endpoint security platform.
-It collects logs from every machine, analyzes activity, and alerts on suspicious events.
+The server also runs Wazuh as my SIEM platform.
+It collects logs from all machines, analyzes activity, and alerts me about suspicious events.
-It helps me practice SOC tasks such as threat detection, alert triage, and incident response.
+This helps me practice core SOC skills such as threat detection and incident response.

 -Ubuntu (Client Machine)